 The Belgian guitarist, lutenist and theorbo player Adriaan Lauwers studied classical guitar with Aram Van Ballaert at the Kunsthumaniora van de Lemmensinstituut.
 He then continued his guitar studies at the conservatories of Mons and Liège.
 His interest in music and history guided him towards early music, the lute and the theorbo, where Floris de Rycker initially set him on his path.
 He is currently studying lute and theorbo with Rolf Lislevand at the Conservatory of Lyon.

-In recent years he has taken numerous master classes with Hopkinson Smith, Paul O’Dette, Vincent Dumestre, Russel Davis and Roberto Aussel.
+In recent years he has taken numerous master classes with Hopkinson Smith, Paul O’Dette, Vincent Dumestre, David Russell and Roberto Aussel.
 He has also played with ensembles such as Les Surprises.